Table of Contents

 How to Modify Settings

-Step 1: Navigate to the course or program template (Curriculum > Settings > Course Template/Program Template) or the form builder (Curriculum > Forms).
+Step 1: Navigate to the course or program template (Curriculum > Settings > Course Template/Program Template) or the form builder (Curriculum > Forms) and locate the “Requirements” card.

 Step 2: Click the gear wheel to open “Advanced Settings”.

-Toggle between all three card types to adjust the display label, editability, and visibility for each.
+Toggle between the card types to adjust the display label, editability, and visibility for each.

 For Simple Requirements within program and course templates, you also have the option to create, edit, and delete requirement levels.